 The Renfrew Center Unified Treatment Model for Eating Disorders™ integrates an emphasis on the healing potential of empathic relational connection with evidence based emotion-focused treatment interventions.

 At The Renfrew Center, our treatment is based on:

 - A fundamental belief that relationships and a sense of community are central to the psychological health of women.

-- A belief that it is essential for patients and their families to be involved in goal setting and the ongoing assessment of treatment progress.
+- The belief that it is essential for patients and their families to be involved in goal setting and the ongoing assessment of treatment progress.

-- A commitment to soliciting feedback from patients, families and professionals in order to help continually improve services.
+- A commitment to soliciting feedback from patients, families and professionals in order to continually improve our services.

 With these goals in mind, The Renfrew Center offers a full range of treatment options led by clinical staff members who are:

 - Known leaders in the field of eating disorder treatment.

 - Trained in the same treatment principles and interventions across all disciplines and levels of care.